shawnlawson/XAI-Visual-Guts/README.md

 ## First update

-This was a proof of concept with some data capture, NN training, and loading the NN into Touch Designer.
+This video was a proof of concept with some data capture, NN training, and loading the NN into Touch Designer.
 Then, it shows how to select and use synthesis layers in real-time.

 [![Demo of real-time Stylegan 3](./Images/XAI_First_Update.png)](https://vimeo.com/728939660 "Demo of real-time Stylegan 3")

 ## Second update

-This demonstes how to load up multiple NNs and linearly interpolate (LERP) or blend specific tensor layer(s) between two different NNs.
+This video demonstes how to load up multiple NNs and linearly interpolate (LERP) or blend specific tensor layer(s) between two different NNs.
 This lead to entirely swapping out the layer of one NN with the equivalent layer of second NN.
 This video starts with a couple seconds of one NN, then a couple seconds of the second NN.
 The remainder of the video is showing various treatments when LERPing tensor layers.

 [![Swapping tensor layers in real-time between two NNs](./Images/ML_LayerSwap.png)](https://vimeo.com/728940929 "Swapping tensor layers in real-time between two NNs")